How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 1.)
 Where will you record your partner prospects?

 2.)
-Who will manage recruiting each partner?
+Who will manage the recruiting of each partner?

 3.)
 How will you assess partners from “nice to have” vs “need to have?”